ilya-lesikov/gke-demo/README.md

->Complete cloud automation and CI/CD for microservices, done with GCP/GKE
+> Demonstration of complete cloud automation and CI/CD for microservices, done with GCP/GKE

 ## Features